shadow-robot/sr_interface/README.md

-This package contains the description for Shadow Robot's Hand and the UR10 Arm.
+This package contains the description of multi robot systems